- Matthew Knope , Ph.D.

 - Outcome 5 (Communication): Develop skill in written and oral interpretation, synthesis, and presentation of data

-Outtcome 6 (Application): Develop skill in the use of basic laboratory and field equipment for biological science and laboratory safety
+- Outcome 6 (Application): Develop skill in the use of basic laboratory and field equipment for biological science and laboratory safety

 Goals for Student Learning in the Major

 The Biology program trains students in a wide variety of biological disciplines ranging from ecology, evolution, and conservation biology to cell and molecular biology.
-Two degree options (Bachelor of Arts and Bachelor of Science), each with two tracks, prepare students for the job market or graduate school in biological sciences, as well as for professional schools of medicine, pharmacy, dentistry, nursing, physical therapy, veterinary medicine, and other health-related programs.
+Two degree options (Bachelor of Arts and Bachelor of Science), prepare students for the job market or graduate school in biological sciences, as well as for professional schools of medicine, pharmacy, dentistry, nursing, physical therapy, veterinary medicine, and other health-related programs.
 The program also provides the scientific background to teach biology at the intermediate and high school levels.

 Students in all tracks acquire a thorough grounding in the major topical areas of biology, including: